munificent/craftinginterpreters/book/representing-code.md

 ### Enhancing our notation

-Stuffing an infinite set of strings in a handful of rules is pretty fantastic, but let's take it farther.
+Stuffing an infinite set of strings in a handful of rules is pretty fantastic, but let's take it further.
 Our notation works, but it's a little tedious.
 So, like any good language designer, we'll sprinkle some syntactic sugar on top.
 In addition to terminals and nonterminals, we'll allow a few other kinds of expressions in the body of a rule: